 Address: Bread and Meat Close, Warwick

-The tomb of the church's founder, Richard de Beauchamp, Earl of Warwick (1381-1439), is located in the middle of the chapel; his marble sarcophagus features 14-gilded copper mourners made by medieval sculptor John Massingham.
+The tomb of the church's founder, Richard de Beauchamp, Earl of Warwick (1381-1439), is located in the middle of the chapel.
+His spectacular marble sarcophagus features 14 gilded copper mourners made by medieval sculptor John Massingham.
 The tomb of the Earl of Leicester, a favorite of Elizabeth I, is also here.

 Location: Old Square, Warwick

-Location: Market Hall Museum, Market Place, Warwick
+Location: Market Hall, Market Place, Warwick

-7 Royal Leamington Spa
+9. Take a Drive to Royal Leamington Spa

 One of the other popular things to do here is to simply wander the town's idyllic tree-lined avenues, with their Victorian and Georgian architecture, stopping to enjoy the numerous specialty shops and restaurants.
 Theatergoers are spoiled for choice, too, thanks to the rich program of regular productions on offer at the Royal Spa center and the Loft Theatre Company.

 Address: 35c Park Court, Park Street, Leamington Spa

 Just four miles east of Stratford-upon-Avon and six miles south of Warwick, Charlecote Park is perhaps most famous for its connection to Shakespeare.
-Legend has it the Bard was supposed to have been caught poaching here, and after receiving a lashing as punishment went on to lampoon his captor in the somewhat laughable justice of the peace in Henry IV.
+Legend has it the Bard was supposed to have been caught poaching here, and after receiving a lashing as punishment, went on to lampoon his captor in the somewhat laughable justice of the peace in Henry IV.

 Visiting this delightful (and very large) Tudor mansion today is a treat.
-Highlights include some of the best preserved Victorian-era décor and furnishings in England (the home was extensively refurbished during the 19th century), in particular the huge and ornately decorated library and the still operating Victorian kitchen.
+Highlights include some of the best preserved Victorian-era décor and furnishings in England, as the home was extensively refurbished during the 19th century.
+Of special interest is the huge and ornately decorated library and the still operating Victorian kitchen.

 Location: Charlecote, Nr Wellesbourne, Warwick

 Although measuring just a half acre in size, this privately owned and extremely picturesque garden has become something of an icon, due as much to its incredible location as the hard work that went into its construction over a 60 year period that started in 1938.
 Spending some quiet time here will reward visitors not just with views of the castle walls, but also the ancient Old Castle Bridge (now ruins), as well as a number of swans who nest nearby.

-Address: Mill Street, Warwick
+Address: 55 Mill Street, Warwick

 Although part of a busy roadway into Warwick, it's worthwhile making the short walk from the medieval town center to the "new" bridge across the River Avon.
-Here, you'll be rewarded with some of the most spectacular views of Warwick Castle and the river over which it looks (you'll be in good company as this is also a favorite spot for photographers.
+It's easily accessible from St. Nicholas Park.
+Here, you'll be rewarded with some of the most spectacular views of Warwick Castle and the river.
+You'll be in good company, as this is also a favorite spot for photographers.

 Location: Bridge End, Warwick